 These low carb faux Danish muffins make a wonderful breakfast or snack!
 Watch the video tutorial!

 As quick as it was to make – and had a really great flavor – I wanted to try an oven-based recipe.
-So here I've used the same ingredients (although I've doubled them – you're going to want several of these!) but changed the cooking method.
+So here I've used many of the same ingredients (although I've doubled them – you're going to want several of these!) but changed the cooking method.

 As with the microwave version, I recommend using a mini food processor or similar for this recipe.
 I use an attachment on my favorite stick blender – a VERY useful kitchen tool!
 Add cream cheese and liquid sweetener (you could use with homemade simple syrup or Da Vinci sweetening syrup) to the blender or food processor bowl, and blend until smooth.
 Transfer the mixture to a small bowl, don’t worry if you don’t get it all out.

 Add more cream cheese, an egg and low carb sweetener (I used erythritol, but Lakanto would work well too) to the blender bowl, and whiz until smooth.

 Divide the egg mixture between the cavities of a greased six-hole muffin pan.
 Place in a preheated oven for five minutes.
 Remove from the oven, divide the topping mixture between the six muffins, and return to the oven for another five minutes.
 I know that this is a lot of ins and outs but it's really about building up layers and different textures.